 17b) Any member of a Diamond League team or organization may not recruit players under contract for the current season.
 Organizations with a team outside the Diamond League must honor Diamond League contracts.
 Once the Diamond League season is officially over, player contracts are void.

-17c) The Diamond League season is officially over on .....
-No league games may be played after that date.
-Player contracts become void at midnight on that date.
+17c) The Diamond League regular season is officially over on July 6th.
+Top 4 teams play in the semifinals on July 13th.
+Championship game is July 20th.
+Player contracts become void at midnight on July 20th.

 18)A complete schedule, with Diamond League games highlighted is due at the spring meeting.
 Failure to turn in a schedule will result in a $10 fine per day.
 A complete schedule must include date, opponent, location, time and (home/away) and also include all tournaments and non-league games.
 Unscheduled league games will result in forfeit(s).
 That schedule is official.
 You cannot postpone or cancel a game unless both teams agree (except for weather/field conditions) or a forfeit will be granted.
 If there is no forfeit taken...